opensquiggly/spinach/README.md

 So to run Zoekt, you have to make some calculations and some tradeoffs.
-Do you want to overpay by spinning up a VM with more memory than you'll probably need, or do you want to save money and run the risk of running out of memory.
+Do you want to overpay by spinning up a VM with more memory than you'll probably need, or do you want to save money and run the risk of running out of memory?
 Running out of memory means that someone is probably waking up a 3am to go fix the problem, and no one wants to do that.
 We all want to sleep easy at night.